turgu1/maison/Readme.md

 rssi      | The WiFi signal strength of the connection to the router, a relative signal quality measurement. -50 means a pretty good signal, -75 fearly reasonnable and -100 means no signal. heap      | The current value of the free heap space available on the device VBAT      | This is the Battery voltage.
 This parameter is optional.
 Its presence depends on the *VOLTAGE_CHECK* feature.
 See the description of the [Feature Mask](#feature-mask). app_name | The name of the application.
-This is the functional name of the application, used for MQTT OTA updates. app_version | The code version number.
+This is the functional name of the application, used for MQTT OTA updates.
+Will be showned only when MQTT_OTA is enabled. app_version | The code version number.
+Will be showned only when MQTT_OTA is enabled.

 Example: